waidyanatha/mobileSAMBRO/README.md

 5. Option #2: Build APK locally
 	2. Install Android SDK
 	6. Build the app, with your terminal: “cordova build android”
+	7. copy the created APK to your phone and install